Engee documentation

 Conclusions:

-In this example, we considered the use of the least squares method to build a multiple linear regression model based on the classic mtcars dataset, which contains the characteristics of 32 cars manufactured in 1973-74.
+In this example, we considered the application of the least squares method to build a multiple linear regression model based on the classic mtcars dataset, which contains the characteristics of 32 cars manufactured in 1973-74.

 The dependent variable was the fuel consumption of cars (l/100 km), and the normalized engine power and vehicle weight were the independent variables.